 History and Why There Are So Many Nguyens Today

 Throughout the last millennia, political intrigue and endless power struggles between dynasties heavily influenced aristocratic family names.

 The first mass-conversion of surnames took place during the 1230s when the Ly dynasty was overthrown by the Tran dynasty.
 In order to remove the Ly name from existence, those with the name were forced to change to Nguyen (the reason as to why Nguyen was chosen specifically is unknown).

 When the Le family seized power in 1400, the surviving Trans also took on the Nguyen name in order to escape deadly retribution and persecution.
 This process would repeat itself several times over the following centuries, with the losing family changing their surnames to Nguyen.

 A final dynasty change occurred in 1802 – this time by a Nguyen.
-In addition to awarding the name to those loyal to the family, many civilians (who previously lacked surnames) also adopted Nguyen in order to gain favour with royal officials.
-1945 was a monumental year, as it marked Vietnam’s transition from fighting the Japanese in WWII and straight into the battle for independence parallel to the nation’s final monarch abdicating the throne.
+In addition to awarding the name to those loyal to the family, many commoners (who did not have surnames) also adopted Nguyen in order to gain favour with royal officials.
+1945 was a monumental year, as it marked Vietnam’s transition from fighting the Japanese in WWII and straight into the battle for independence, parallel to the nation’s final monarch abdicating the throne.